A Lewis and Clark Family Style Unit Study for Homeschool Morning Time and Family School

 Living Books Independent Readers

 Sacagawea: American Pathfinder by Flora Warren Seymour is from the Childhood of Famous Americans series.
 This book begins as an imagined account of what Sacagawea’s life was like before the Lewis and Clark Expedition.
 This book has been republished under the name Sacagawea: History’s All-Stars, it’s the same book and same author, just with a different cover and name.
-This is the same book that the primary learners are using for read-aloud.
-If you have a strong enough intermediate student, consider having them read it aloud to their younger siblings.
+This is the same book that the early learners are using for read-aloud.
+If you have a strong enough student, consider having them read it aloud to their younger siblings.

 My kids’ favorite book of this unit was The Lewis and Clark Expedition by Richard L. Neuberger (not to be confused with the Kaleidoscope Kids Book by the same name by Carol A. Johmann, which is also used in this unit study).
 This book is very engaging, especially for kids who like adventure stories.
 Sonlight carries this book and Amazon has inexpensive used copies.